 - Giving too much food, offering high calorie human food to dogs in addition to main meals, and providing too little exercise are all factors that have been blamed for rising levels of canine obesity.

-How can you check if your dog is overweight?
+How to check if your dog is overweight

 - When looking at your dog from above, there should be a slight narrowing between the end of his ribcage and his hips, giving him a noticeable waist.
 Looking at your dog's profile, the line of his undercarriage should curve from the end of the ribs towards the groin.
 This is more pronounced in deep-chested breeds such as the Greyhound and Whippet.